prateekgarg/RightHereRightNow/README.md

 Present Bugs:
 - Data Calls clash, they need to be segregated.
-- Route display breaks on second route selection
+- Route display breaks on second route selection.
-- 311 data display inconsistent with time: need to make it's calls more generic
+- 311 data display inconsistent with time: need to make it's calls more generic.

 ================
 Website:
 http://prateekgarg.github.io/RightHereRightNow/